-A change in federal, provincial or municipal governments in Canada, including in respect to the upcoming Alberta provincial election which is scheduled to take place on May 29, 2023, may have an impact on the directions taken by such governments on matters that may impact the oil and natural gas industry including the balance between economic development and environmental policy.
+A change in federal, provincial or municipal governments in Canada, may have an impact on the directions taken by such governments on matters that may impact the oil and natural gas industry including the balance between economic development and environmental policy.

 The federal Government was re-elected in 2021, but in a minority position.
 The ability of the minority federal government to pass legislation will be subject to whether it is able to come to agreement with, and garner the support of, the other elected parties, most of whom are opposed to the development of the oil and natural gas industry.
 The minority federal government will also be required to rely on the support of the other elected parties to remain in power, which provides less stability and may lead to an earlier subsequent federal election.
-Political instability, at both the federal and provincial level, continues to create regulatory uncertainty, the effects of which become apparent on an ongoing basis, particularly with respect to carbon pricing regimes, curtailment of crude oil production and transportation and export capacity, and may affect the business of participants in the oil and natural gas industry, including ours.
+Political instability, at both the federal and provincial level, continues to create regulatory uncertainty, the effects of which become apparent on an ongoing basis, particularly with respect to carbon pricing regimes, an emissions cap on the oil and gas industry, curtailment of crude oil production and transportation and export capacity, and may affect the business of participants in the oil and natural gas industry, including ours.
 See "Industry Conditions".